Deandre1dev/Bookstore/README.md

 3. delete_book function request all the books information in oreder to remove it from the table.
 4. search_book function request the books title and author of the book you are looking for in order for it to locate the book you are looking for.

-## Who will use this repo or project?
+## Who will use this repo or project
 Bookstore businesses will use this project as it will enable them to manage thier inventory.

-## What is the goal of this project?
+## What is the goal of this project
 The goal of the project is to allow bookstores to move from an analog system to a digital inventory management system.

 ## How to install my project